MagicJack Login Problems

 Update – Jan 2013

-MagicJack no longer offers the MagicTalk service, although they do offer a similar service for smartphones (Android, iPhone, iPad, and iPod, or Kindle apps).
+MagicJack no longer offers the MagicTalk service, although they do offer a similar service for smartphone apps (Android, iPhone, iPad, and iPod).
 That service is called MagicNumber, and allows you to make free calls on your smartphone’s wi-fi connection, rather than burning up plan minutes.